pcherian10/electric-car-rentals-rails-project-v-000/README.md

     - Fastest Car - highest top speed
     - Highest car

-  -Add a nice html web template.
+  -Add a nice html web template / erb file.

   -Make sure that I can't access another users bookings by changing route numbers

+  -So should I create a separate form for the booking controller?
+Or shouId I keep the form inside the cars/show function?

+  -